ClementNerma/NightOS/docs/specs/kernel/syscalls.md

 **Errors:**

-- `0x40`: The kernel could not find a linear block of memory of the requested size
+- `0x40`: The kernel could not find a contiguous block of memory of the requested size

 ### `0x31` MEM_FREE

-Unallocate a linear block of memory.
+Unallocate a contiguous block of memory.

 Shared memory pages must first be unshared through the [`UNSHARE_AMS`](#0x44-unshare_ams) syscall.
 Mapped memory pages must be unmapped through the [`UNMAP_AMS`](#0x46-unmap_ams) syscall.